NyaomiDEV/Ampersand/README.md

 ## Tech question: which tech stack are you using?

 Ampersand is made using Vue 3 and Rspack.
 We're using Ionic Framework 8 for our UI widgets, and while we're waiting for them to update to Material 3, we took our own CSS shortcuts to achieve that style.
-Database is handled by a disaster craft of ours on Android (don't look at it - it will hurt you).
+Database is handled by a disaster craft of ours (don't look at it - it will hurt you).
 Everything else, unless specified here, is assumed to be Nao's disaster craft.

 ## Can I contribute code?